 Twig: Slender to moderate, initially quite fuzzy but later often completely smooth and gray-brown; end buds clustered, reddish brown, broadest at the base with a rounded tip.

-Bark: Smooth, gray-brown when young, with age becomes darker with broad, lighter gray ridges.
+Bark: Smooth, gray-brown when young, becoming darker with broad, lighter gray ridges with age.

 Flowers: Monoecious; males in long (2 to 4 inches) narrow drooping catkins, yellow-green; females inconspicuous reddish green spike in leaf axils.